-With the change in seasons, snow melt and the onset of spring rain, some home buyers, who had recently purchased their property during the winter months, have come to discover to their surprise that their basement leaks or worse, floods.
-Nothing is more disappointing, frustrating and disruptive as having a basement leak or flood, especially when the buyer relied upon a seller’s statements concerning a home’s condition and a home inspection.
+With the change in seasons, snow melt and the onset of spring rain, some home buyers who had recently purchased their property during the winter months have come to discover, to their surprise, that their basement leaks or worse, floods.
+Nothing is more disappointing, frustrating and disruptive than having a basement leak or flood, especially when the buyer relied upon a seller’s statements concerning a home’s condition and a home inspection.
 They relied upon their seller’s representations that the seller had no knowledge of basement water problems.
 In almost all cases, had the buyers known of existing water problems, they would not have written an offer on their home.

+Seller Misrepresentation.
 In Michigan, a seller may be legally and financially culpable to a buyer for making statements contained in the disclosure form that they knew or should have known are inaccurate.
-Sellers are committing “misrepresentation,” when the seller had personal knowledge of the problem, but failed to exercise “good faith”, by not disclosing that knowledge.
-In cases of water damage that allege a seller’s misrepresentation, Michigan courts look at whether or not a “reasonable fact finder” could determine if the seller knew about a leak, yet allowed the transaction to move forward without disclosing the water problem to the buyer.
+Sellers are committing “misrepresentation,” when the seller had personal knowledge of the problem but failed to exercise “good faith”, by not disclosing that knowledge.
+In cases of water damage that allege a seller’s misrepresentation, Michigan courts look at whether a “reasonable factfinder” could determine if the seller knew about a leak yet allowed the transaction to move forward without disclosing the water problem to the buyer.